About the Author

 It is estimated that improving the economic security of low-income seniors through the enhanced GIS earning exemption would cost approximately $1.76 billion over four years.

-Seniors need a financial watchdog other than the Minister for Seniors, who has done nothing to improve the 2022 GIS situation or distribute the CPP’s surplus.
+Seniors need a financial watchdog other than the Minister for Seniors, who has done nothing towards distributing the CPP’s huge surplus.

-Professor Macnaughton welcomes your comments and suggestions that might help achieve CPP pension justice for all Canadians.
-He can be reached by emailing fixcpp@gmail.com.
+Professor Macnaughton welcomes any comments and suggestions that might help achieve CPP justice for all Canadians.
+He can be reached by emailing rossmacnaughton48@gmail.com.